LiridonSaa1/konti-hidroplast/replit.md

 - All dependencies properly installed and configured
 - Application server running correctly on port 5000
 - All API endpoints functioning properly (teams, projects, gallery, etc.)
-- Added PRODUCTION title with red line styling to gallery/production page
+- Added titles with red line styling to all gallery pages (PRODUCTION, QUALITY CONTROL, STORAGE, PROJECTS)
 - Project fully operational and ready for continued development

 ## Migration and Authentication Security Fix (August 18, 2025)